 Safety at home

-Tape off the poles of 9 volts batteries, so short-circuiting with smaller batteries, such as button cells, can be avoided.
+Tape off button cells and the poles of 9 volts batteries, so short-circuiting with other batteries can be avoided.

 Respect the polarity